brentgroves/repsys/a_status/a_is_status.md

 # Information Systems Status

-- Brad Power BI training
+## Questions

+- There are good Power BI training videos on youtube but Brad Cook says that domain is blocked and he thinks a reserved IP there would cause issues so he didn't try to put in a network config request.

 ## Fabric/Power BI/Notebooks Medallion Workflow